-This indicates the percent of residents who were prescribed antipsychotic medications.
-While antipsychotic drugs may be vital to many patients, it is important to confirm these drugs are being used only where medically required.
-In limited situations, high levels of antipsychotic drug use may indicate a nursing home is using these drugs to subdue residents.
+This is the percentage of patients given antipsychotic drugs.
+While antipsychotic drugs may be vital to many patients, it is important to confirm these drugs are being used appropriately.
+In limited situations, high levels of antipsychotic drug use may suggest that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents prescribed antianxiety drugs.
-These medications are prescribed to patients suffering from anxiety and depression.
+This indicates the percentage of patients given antianxiety drugs.
+These drugs are used to treat residents experiencing anxiety and depression.